 The Secrets Of Bougainvillea: Sharing All I Know About This Colorful Plant

 Bougainvillea is a riot of color.
 It's a very popular landscape plant here in Southern California.
-I share everything I know about it.
+I share everything I know about caring for & growing it.

 What I’ve Learned About Bougainvillea

 I’ve done a few posts about bougainvillea but this one is straight up everything I know about it including planting and care.
 I worked at a nursery in Berkeley, CA that carried bougainvillea and that’s where I first learned a few things about it.
 I’ve since moved south and in this part of the state, it’s seemingly everywhere.
 Love it or hate it you can’t go 2 blocks without a bougainvillea sighting.
 Lots of colors, sizes, shapes, and forms make it a very common landscape plant – especially fitting with the Mediterranean and Spanish architecture here in Santa Barbara.
 I’m in the “love it” category in case you’re wondering.